Stridor in Children

 Other conditions may also cause stridor.
 For example, problems with the brain may interfere with normal breathing.
 Or an allergic reaction may cause swelling of the airways.
 And tumors may also block the airways.

-Who is at risk for stridor?The upper airway in a child is shorter and narrower than that of an adult.
+Which children are at risk for stridor?The upper airway in a child is shorter and narrower than that of an adult.
 Because of this, a child is more likely to have problems with blockage of the airway.

-What are the symptoms of stridor?
+What are the symptoms of stridor in a child?

 The main symptom of stridor is the noise that is heard while your child breathes.
 The sound of stridor depends on where the blockage is in your child’s upper respiratory tract.